Avia Solutions Group: Business model

 Avia Solutions Group is a holding company with subsidiaries specializing in various aircraft related businesses, including aircraft maintenance; repair and overhaul (MRO); leasing and trading of aircraft; ground handling and fueling; aviation training; personnel resourcing; and business and corporate aviation, in addition to its primary function as an ACMI provider.
 Among its notable subsidiaries are: Avion Express, Magma Aviation and KlasJet.
-Some of its customers include: Lufthansa, Turkish Airlines, Wizzair, Ryanair and SAS.
+Some of its customers include: Lufthansa, Turkish Airlines, Wizzair, Ryanair, the TUI Group, and SAS.
 The group also organizes humanitarian flights, airlifts, airdrops, search and rescue, evacuation and other aircraft leasing for the United Nations, world governments and other aid groups.
 The company flies about 6 million passengers per year, and has over 12,000 employees located in 100 offices around the world.

 As of March 2024, the company owns twelve AOC-certified airlines, with a plan to purchase seven more within the year.

-Gediminas Žiemelis is the founder, chairman and majority owner of the company, and Jonas Janukenas is the CEO.
+Gediminas Žiemelis is the founder, chairman and majority owner of the company, and Zilvinas Lapinskas is the CEO.